Humanized antibody: Distinction from "chimeric antibody"

 Sketches of chimeric (top right), humanized (bottom left) and chimeric/humanized (bottom middle) monoclonal antibodies.
 Human parts are shown in brown, non-human parts in blue.

 Humanization is usually seen as distinct from the creation of a mouse-human antibody chimera.
-So, although the creation of an antibody chimera is normally undertaken to achieve a more human-like antibody (by replacing constant region of the mouse antibody with that from human) simple chimeras of this type are not usually referred to as humanized.
+So, although the creation of an antibody chimera is normally undertaken to achieve a more human-like antibody (by replacing the constant region of the mouse antibody with that from human), simple chimeras of this type are not usually referred to as humanized.
 Rather, the protein sequence of a humanized antibody is essentially identical to that of a human variant, despite the non-human origin of some of its complementarity-determining region (CDR) segments responsible for the ability of the antibody to bind to its target antigen.

 Chimeric antibody names contain a -xi- stem.
 Examples of chimeric antibodies approved for human therapy include abciximab (ReoPro), basiliximab (Simulect), cetuximab (Erbitux), infliximab (Remicade) and rituximab (MabThera).
 There are also several examples of chimerics currently in clinical trials (e.g. bavituximab, see sortable list for additional examples).